 G123 refers to the model number given by the manufacturer

 GUC refers to the brand of the product

 The SKU for the pair of jeans is a good example of a simple, unique, and short SKU that also shares vital information about the product.

 Application of SKUs

 One day, a customer walks into the store asking whether the store has a specific brand of bread.
 Jeff recognizes the brand name and tells the customer that they do carry that brand of bread and leads the customer to where the bread aisle is.
-Unknowingly, he realizes that they were out of stock on that brand of bread and apologizes to the customer.
+He then sees the store is out of stock of that brand of bread and apologizes to the customer.